-River buses are great value and serve six different routes with destinations between Putney and Woolwich Arsenal.
+River buses are the great value and serve six different routes with destinations between Putney and Woolwich Arsenal.

 From iconic London black cabs to local minicabs, we’ve got all the information you need to help you travel around London by taxi.

 Complete your London experience with a ride in one of the city’s black cabs.
-London’s official taxis, black cabs can be hailed in the street or at designated ranks situated in prominent places, including many mainline rail, Tube and bus stations.
+London’s official taxis, black cabs can be hailed in the street or at designated ranks situated in prominent places, including many mainline rails, Tube and bus stations.
 They can also be booked by telephone.

 Emirates Air Line

 Ride the Emirates Air Line, London’s cable car, across the Thames.
 Enjoy great views of London as you travel between Greenwich Peninsula and the Royal Docks.

 You can use Oyster pay as you go or buy Emirates Air Line tickets at the terminals at either end.
 With an Oyster card adult fares are from £3.30 and child fares are from £1.70 one way.
 You can book a return or a 360° tour – a non-stop return journey – by buying a 360° tour Boarding Pass at the ticket office from £7.80 per adult or from £4.80 per child.
 Paying with your Oyster card is 25% cheaper than paying cash.

 You can also book a multi-journey boarding pass for 10 single trips on the Emirates Air Line for £16.
 And a private cabin can be hired (subject to availability) for a 360° round-trip with up to 10 passengers.